src-d/gitbase/docs/using-gitbase/security.md

 ### Query

-Trace triggered at the end of the executed query.
+Record triggered at the end of the executed query.
 It contains the following information:

 - action: Always `query`.
 - system: Always `audit`